Import products in Tweakwise

 Import

-In Tweakwise App > Connectivity > Tasks you should create a new import task with Import type set to Import items only.
+In Tweakwise App > Connectivity > Tasks, create a new import task with the Import type set to Import items only.

-Make sure this task is executed afterthe category import task, using the task chaining option.
-This is necessary because the product import has a dependency on the category import.
+Ensure this task is executed after the category import task by using the task chaining option.
+This is necessary because the product import depends on the category import.

-• If you don't have a basic understanding of XML, we recommend reading XML for the uninitiated.
+• If you lack a basic understanding of XML, we recommend reading XML for the uninitiated.

-• This tutorial will guide you in generating a feed in any programming language or tool, as long as you know how to write text to a file using that language or tool.
-It will also help you manually create a feed if needed.
+• This tutorial will guide you in generating a feed using any programming language or tool, provided you know how to write text to a file.
+It will also assist you in manually creating a feed if necessary.

 • It is best practice to apply CDATA sections to all fields containing text.
-For example, image and url elements usually contain characters like an ampersand (&).
-To increase readability in this guide we omit this from some elements.
+For example, image and url elements typically contain characters like an ampersand (&).
+To enhance readability in this guide, we sometimes omit this from elements.